 To meet the Marine Navigational Safety Objectives:

-appropriate assets have to be identified, consultations with appropriate stakeholder bodies held, agreement with the competent body reached, and the assets have to be put in place by the responsible body.
+appropriate assets must be identified, consultations with appropriate stakeholder bodies held, agreement with the competent body reached, and the assets have to be put in place by the responsible body.

-applicable rules have to be identified, consultations with appropriate stakeholder bodies held, agreement with the competent body reached, and the rules have to be implemented by the responsible body.
+applicable rules must be identified, consultations with appropriate stakeholder bodies held, agreement with the competent body reached, and the rules have to be implemented by the responsible body.

-standard or relevant good practice risk controls have to be identified, consultations with appropriate stakeholder bodies held, agreement with the competent body reached, and the risk controls have to be implemented by the responsible body.
+standard or relevant good practice risk controls must be identified, consultations with appropriate stakeholder bodies held, agreement with the competent body reached, and the risk controls have to be implemented by the responsible body.

 risk control options have to be identified, consultations with appropriate stakeholder bodies held, agreement with a competent body reached, on risk controls that are capable of reducing risk to that which is As Low As Reasonably Practical and are assessed by risk assessment and the assessment used to decide if they will be incorporated

-emergency and contingency plans need to be put in place and exercised.
+emergency and contingency plans must be put in place and exercised.

 E.1.3 Assets supporting Navigation Activities